So Many Ways to Connect!

 To find out more about these opportunities, join the Multifaith Google group!

 Pause is a reflective secular service of music, poetry, silence, dance and art.
+It is a perfect break for quiet reflection and meditation.

 If you are interested, you can sign up for a group that will be forming at the beginning of the semester.